-When should I prune my olive tree? | There is no need to prune your olive tree in the first year after planting.
+When should I prune my olive tree? | Giving your tree three to four years to establish before you begin your pruning regimen would be ideal.
 The more leaves your olive tree has, the more energy it will have to produce the roots needed to become cold hardy.
-The following spring, after the threat of frost, prune out any dead wood and crossing branches.
+Spring pruning can begin after the threat of frost.
+Open wounds during freezing weather, especially on young trees, can greatly damage them.
+Begin by pruning out any dead, damaged and/or crossing branches.
 Keep your olive's center open so that its fruit is more accessible to light.
 When pruning for aesthetic purposes, keep in mind that your olive's branches initiate their flowers in November, and fruit on one-year-old shoots, usually the first 8-12" of it's branch.
 Pruning too much may decrease the amount of fruit your tree will produce.